Tickets

 What can I do at Buckingham Palace?

-You can tour the State Rooms, explore Buckingham Palace Gardens, and watch the Changing of the Guard ceremony.
+You can tour the State Rooms, explore Buckingham Palace Gardens, check out the King's Gallery, and watch the Changing of the Guard ceremony.

 How many entrances does Buckingham Palace have?